 North Rim Mule Trips

-Visit Grand Canyon Trail Rides' website or call 435-679-8665 for more information and to book a trip.
-Trail rides are offered between May 15 and October 15.
+Visit Grand Canyon Trail Rides' website or call 435-679-8665 for more information and to book a trip —Rides are offered between June 2 and October 15, 2023.

 Religious services may be offered on the North Rim of the park.
 The National Park Service does not endorse any group or message.
 See the bulletin board in the lodge for the schedule of services.

-Point Imperial and Cape Royal are reached via a winding scenic drive.
+Point Imperial and Cape Royal are reached via winding scenic drives.
 The trip to both points, with short walks at each and several stops at pullouts along the way, can easily take half a day.

 There is something about the North Rim of Grand Canyon that invokes a sense of solitude and serenity.
 This is a place that invites you to slow down, to ponder, to feel your own innate creativity, and to fall in love with landscape.